 The needs of people with I/DD and their families must be considered when passing or changing any law, or developing or changing any program that could impact their quality of life.
 People with I/DD have the same rights as every other citizen.
 To learn more about other public policy issues important to people with I/DD and their families, visit The Arc US website Public Policy and Legal Advocacy page.

-The Arc Tennessee and Disability Rights Tennessee track bills that may impact people with disabilities.
-Weekly updates will begin January 27, 2017 and are available below.
-In addition, The Arc Tennessee hosts a weekly update conference call every Friday morning at 8:30am central time during legislative session beginning January 27, 2017.
+Stay Informed The Arc Tennessee and Disability Rights Tennessee track bills that may impact people with disabilities.
+Weekly updates began January 27, 2017 and are available below.
+In addition, The Arc Tennessee hosts a weekly update conference call every Friday morning at 8:30am central time during legislative session beginning every January.
 If you would like to be added to the list to receive the weekly updates and to receive conference call information, please contact

 Carrie Hobbs Guiden.